 In 1888, Frederick Abberline, a Scotland Yard inspector who claims to be able to solve cases by visions he receives while under the influence of opium, is placed in charge of the Jack the Ripper case involving the murders of a series of prostitutes in Whitechapel.
 Abberline’s investigation takes him on a contorted trail of a conspiracy to execute the prostitutes that originates from within the highest ranks of government.
 At the same time, the course of the investigation also draws Abberline close to one of the prostitutes Mary Kelly who is earmarked as a victim for the things that she knows.

 From Hell comes from the twin brothers Albert and Allen Hughes.
 The Hughes Brothers grew up in Harlem, coming from a mixed Black-White racial background.
-Their previous films were the gangsta film Menace II Society (1993), the heist thriller Dead Presidents (1995), the fascinating documentary American Pimp (1999) and subsequent to this, the post-holocaust film The Book of Eli (2010) and the prehistoric drama Alpha (2018).
+Their previous films were the gangsta film Menace II Society (1993), the heist thriller Dead Presidents (1995), the fascinating documentary American Pimp (1999) and subsequent to this, the post-holocaust film The Book of Eli (2010), while Albert solo directed the prehistoric drama Alpha (2018).
 While a Harlem hood upbringing makes for a decidedly unusual background for directing an historical film about murders in Victorian England, one should not judge filmmakers for their background.
 After all, the Hughes Brothers’ made some positive noises about the detail of forensic authenticity they went to in regard to portraying the murders.

 Alas with From Hell, the Hughes Brothers’ fail to leave their background behind and it tends to get in the way of historic plausibility.
 In interviews, the Hughes Brothers’ said they viewed Whitechapel as just another version of Harlem.
 While both are ghetto neighbourhoods, approaching Whitechapel as just another Harlem lends to some jarring anachronisms.
 Thus the hookers are now harassed by the Victorian equivalent of pimps and in a libellous move Inspector Abberline is made into the Victorian equivalent of a crack addict – we are first introduced to a stoned Abberline in an opium den and the Hughes Brothers’ seem fascinated with and show in closeup throughout the Victorian equivalent of freebasing laudanum (although they are inaccurate in saying that the use of laudanum was not widespread – even Queen Victoria was a user).